oxc-project/oxc-project.github.io/src/docs/guide/introduction.md

 Our goal is to create and empower tooling for [The Third Age of JavaScript](https://www.swyx.io/js-third-age).

-## Philosophy

-This project shares the same philosophies as [Biome][biome] and [Ruff][ruff].

-1. JavaScript tooling could be rewritten in a more performant language.
-2. An integrated toolchain can tap into efficiencies that are not available to a disparate set of tools.

 ## Endorsements

 #### [Evan You](https://twitter.com/youyuxi/status/1734439543280128030), creator of [Vue.js](https://vuejs.org) and [Vite](https://vitejs.dev):